MilkyHoney/deepwoken-shrine-bot/README.md

 ## How Shrine of Order Works

-Shrine of Order evenly redistributes all your invested stat points across every stat you've put points into.
-Non-attunement stats cannot be reduced by more than **25 points**.
-Attunements (Flamecharm, Frostdraw, etc.) are exempt from this cap and can be reduced freely.
+Shrine of Order **evenly redistributes** all your invested stat points across every stat you've put points into.

+- **Base stats** cannot drop by more than **25 points** from their pre-shrine value.
+- **Attunements** (Flamecharm, Frostdraw, Thundercall, Galebreathe, Shadowcast, Ironsing, Bloodrend) are **exempt** from the −25 reduction cap and can be reduced freely.
+- **Weapon stats** follow the same −25 cap as base stats.

+The bot handles the math, racial bonuses, and 330-point budget cap automatically.

+---

+## Tech

+- `discord.py` with app commands (slash commands)
+- `rapidfuzz` for typo-tolerant race matching
+- Hosted on Replit with `keep_alive` ping monitor